replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 Install kubectl, the Kubernetes command-line tool.
 See [Install Tools](https://kubernetes.io/docs/tasks/tools/) in the Kubernetes documentation.

 :::note
-If you are using an embedded cluster created with Replicated kURL, kURL already installed both kubectl and the KOTS CLI when provisioning the cluster.
-For more information, see [Online Installation with kURL](/enterprise/installing-embedded-cluster) and [Air Gap Installation with kURL](/enterprise/installing-embedded-airgapped).
+If you are using a cluster created with Replicated kURL, kURL already installed both kubectl and the KOTS CLI when provisioning the cluster.
+For more information, see [Online Installation with kURL](/enterprise/installing-kurl) and [Air Gap Installation with kURL](/enterprise/installing-kurl-airgap).
 :::

 ## Install